 Through precipitation mainly rainfall, liquid water is made available to plants as surface water, soil moisture, or groundwater.
 It comprises about 70-90% of the body or even more on fresh weight basis, although only a small fraction of the water absorbed is utilized.
 Most of the absorbed water in plants is lost through transpiration and only about 1 percent or less is used in the various biochemical processes (Devlin, 1975; Mader, 1993).

-Water participates directly or indirectly in all metabolic processes in living organisms.
+The importance of water is apparent as it participates directly or indirectly in all metabolic processes in living organisms.
 It is considered the universal solvent because it dissolves many substances.
 As a solvent, it also serves as a transport medium for mineral nutrients from the soil, as well as in the translocation of organic substances within the plant.
 It is a chemical reactant in photosynthesis hence vital to life.
 It is a product of respiration.
 It is also believed responsible, or at least contributing, to the cooling of plants through the process of transpiration.
 In addition, it serves as a growth medium in hydroponics, the culture of plants in soilless nutrient solutions.

 As with other climatic factors, water can possibly cause unfavorable effects on plant growth and development.
 Excess water in the soil can injure flood prone plants, like corn (maize), due to lack of oxygen.
 In this case water stress due to flooding means oxygen stress by deficiency (hypoxia) or total absence (anoxia).